Disability Resources for Students

 Once faculty have been notified, students need to meet with them to discuss the details of how each accommodation will/can work in course.
 In some circumstances, requested accommodations may not be reasonable in specific courses.
 If this arises, Faculty will need to engage with DRS to determine what is reasonable.
 In cases where, based on the nature of the course, a requested accommodation is not reasonable DRS may explore alternatives if an access barrier is still present.

-• Click on ‘Submit Additional Documentation for Review’ on right side under black box labeled ‘ACCOMMODATIONS’
+• Click on ‘AC Connect’ on left side under ‘ACCOMMODATIONS’

-• Select the ‘Start Term’ you’d like these revised or new accommodations to start in.
+• Select the ‘Start Term’ for the requested accommodations to begin.

 • Answer the questions to help your Access Coordinator better understand what your updated needs are.

-• OPTIONAL: If you have new documentation to provide that speaks to your needs, you can upload it on the next screen.
+• OPTIONAL: If you have new documentation to provide that speaks to your needs, you will need to upload it on the next screen.

-• Your Access Coordinator will review the request and reach out to you if they need any more information.
+• Monitor your UW email for communication from your Access Coordinator.
+They will review the request and reach out to you if they need any more information.

 In the event that your accommodation request is not approved and you are in disagreement with the decision, you may seek reevaluation through the Student Reconsideration Process.